vlajos/misspell-fixer/README.md

 The entries are listed/matched with the paths based on the current invocation.
 Reaching the same target with different path from the same working directory will not apply the whitelisted entries generated from the other invocation.
 In directory `x` the whitelist entries generated with target `.` will not be applied for target `../x`, although they are the same.
-This can be worked around with manually editing the whitelist to your needs.
+There is a workaround for this with manually editing the whitelist to your needs.
 (Patches are welcome for a more general solution...)

 ### Return values

-Generally the script tries to return with `0` if no typos or errors have been found/fixed.
+Generally the script tries to return with `0` if there were no typos or errors found/fixed.

 * `0` No typos found,
 * `1-5` Typos found.
 The return value shows the number of iterations executed.